opencog/atomspace/opencog/matrix/README.md

 Tensors, in general
 -------------------
 Suppose you have more than just pairs.
 Suppose you have triples that you want to work with.
 Then what?

-The current best idea seems to be to take any sequence of atoms (of arbitrary but finite length), perform a maximum spanning-tree parse of the sequence, then extract connectors and disjuncts from the parse.
-This effectively factors or decomposes the tensor, in general, into a number of parts, called disjuncts.

-More explanation for what this is needs to go here.
+Answer: use the network analysis tools in the (opencog network) module.

 TODO